-Stacy A. Anderson is an associate media director at The Mount Sinai Health System in New York City.
+Stacy A. Anderson is an associate media director at the Mount Sinai Health System in New York City.

-Her writing has also appeared in The Wall Street Journal, The Washington Post and The Los Angeles Times.
+Her own writing has appeared in The Wall Street Journal, WashingtonPost.com and The Los Angeles Times.